 It can also be hard to staff employees for late shifts, which means you may have to increase your pay or benefits.
 This in turn could increase the price in your cleaning estimate.

 Consider the challenges that working odd hours presents when writing your contract and factor it into your overhead costs.
-Your time is money so keep track of it carefully to ensure maximum profitability for your company.
+When it comes to your cleaning business, time is money and scheduling mistakes can be costly, so keep track of it carefully to ensure maximum profitability for your company.

 Training Your Staff

-In order to successfully move from residential to commercial cleaning, you will need to retrain your staff.
+In order to successfully move from residential to commercial cleaning, you will need to train your staff.